 I cried because…just because.

-Those first few months as a new parent are quite a ride, but we make it through.
+Those first few months as a new parent are quite a ride.

-Now I occasionally cry happy tears when one of my children achieves something amazing, or heart hurting tears when they don’t.
-But for the most part, Kleenex isn’t required on a regular basis.
+Now I occasionally cry happy tears when one of my children achieves something amazing, or shed heart hurting tears when they don’t.
+But for the most part, Kleenex isn’t required on a daily basis.

 *That photo of me holding Avery in the hospital makes me howl.
-I look like I was just clubbed over the head with a bat.
+I look like I was just clubbed over the head.

 **I’m referring to the run of the mill and temporary highs and lows, not to Postpartum Depression which should be discussed with your doctor as soon as possible.